Tel Rehov: Late Bronze Age

 of (the) overseer of sealed items, Amenemhat" indicates the town may have been under Egyptian control like other towns in the region, after the time of Thutmose III.

 Iron Age

 The site was occupied in the Iron Age I and Iron Age II periods, from 12 century BC to 9th century BC.
 At that point it was destroyed and burnt which the excavators ascribe to the Assyrians in the mid-800s BC.
+During the Iron Age II, it was a city in the northern Kingdom of Israel.
+It had an estimated population of 2,000 during the 9th and 8th centuries BCE, according to archaeologist William G. Dever.

 In the Levant there is a large Iron Age chronology controversy (similar the even more complicated Chronology of the ancient Near East with which there is some overlap).
 It is all very tangled with a High Chronology and a Low Chronology and some variants thereof.
 Given the careful stratigraphy and many radiocarbon dates Tel Rehov has been used to support and deny various chronologies.
+It has also been identified as a Lowland power center in opposition to the Omrides.

 Greek pottery

 From the 10th century BC and 9th century BC (Strata VI to IV) Greek pottery was found in stratified context.
 This is a useful result in addressing the chronology problems of the Levant (High vs Low) and of Greek pottery.